 - Cook until the liquid has thickened, which should take about 1 more minute.

 - Remove the pot from the heat and taste.
-You can also add a little extra sugar or lemon juice if needed at this point, depending on your personal preference.
+You can add a little extra sugar or lemon juice if needed at this point, depending on your personal preference.

 - Allow the sauce to cool to room temperature and serve over ice cream or cheesecake.